-- Put periods in abbreviations – If you’re abridging something in HTML, make sure to put periods in between each letter.
-For instance, if you’re referencing the Central Intelligence Agency, it is essential to write it as C.I.A., rather than CIA.
-A screen reader will fail to recognise the abbreviation without periods, and in place will read it out phonetically as a word (C-I-A will be read as “CIA”).
+- Put Periods in Abbreviations – If you’re abridging something in HTML, make sure to put periods in between each letter.
+For instance, if you’re referencing the Central Intelligence Agency, it is essential to write it as C.I.A. rather than CIA.
+A screen reader will fail to recognize the abbreviation without periods and in place, will read it out phonetically as a word (C-I-A will be read as “CIA”).

 There are loads of available guides for how to create this in code, such as the one from how-to from Webcredible.
 Keyboard navigation is the least understood accessibility issue but should be the most common one to mitigate.

-- Testing an accessible website – The best way to test your structure and content of the website is to have a screen reader read the pages out like ChromeVox and Fire Vox.
-For testing the code, use of toolbar including the Accessibility Evaluation Toolbar for Firefox and the Web Accessibility Toolbar for the Opera browser can be helpful.
-Desktop tools are less common, but one of the most original Windows application is EveryEye, a simple programme that shows how the website would appear to someone with vision impairment.
+- Testing an Accessible website – The best way to test your structure and content of the website is to have a screen reader read the pages out like ChromeVox and Fire Vox.
+For testing the code, the use of a toolbar, including the Accessibility Evaluation Toolbar for Firefox and the Web Accessibility Toolbar for the Opera browser, can be helpful.
+Desktop tools are less common, but one of the most original Windows applications is EveryEye, a simple program that shows how the website would appear to someone with vision impairment.